sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 ## 3.2 DB Changes
 ### 3.2.1 CONFIG DB
 ### 3.2.2 APP DB
+Table EVENTPUBSUB is used for applications to write events and for eventconsumer to access and process them.

 ### 3.2.3 STATE DB
 Four new tables are introduced.
 Event History Table (EVENT) and Current Alarm Table (ALARM).
 To maintain various statistics of events, these two are introduced : EVENT_STATS and ALARM_STATS.

-A pubsub table is used: EVENTPUBSUB between applications and eventconsumer.
 ### 3.2.4 ASIC DB
 ### 3.2.5 COUNTER DB